agastiyo/hmm_regime_detection/README.md

 ## How to Add a New Dataset

 1. **Place your raw CSV** in `data/raw/` (e.g., `data/raw/NEW_ASSET.csv`).
+    - Make sure the raw CSV has a column titles `dates` for indexing.
 2. **Update `config/base.yaml`**:
     - `symbol`: Set to your asset's name (e.g., `NEW_ASSET`)
     - `raw_path`: Path to your new CSV